Make Your Book Appetizing to Your Audience. Get Some Great Ideas for Book Covers.

 So ideas for books can’t come from whim, emotion or guesswork.
 You can’t even copy other successful books.
 Why?
 Because every book is different in whom their potential book buyers are, for one thing.

-Ideas for books have to come from intelligence, facts, known qualities of the audience, statistical data, deliberate research and analysis.
+Ideas for books have to come from intelligence, facts and known qualities of the audience, statistical data, deliberate research and analysis.
 These things are more important than what you or I might like to see on a book’s cover.

 This question should be asked from a design perspective, not a DIY standpoint.
 Unless you know the things mentioned above, it’s self-sabotage to try to make book covers for your book by yourself.